Introduction

 Inductive arguments

 An inductive argument is one where the premises seek to supply strong evidence for (not absolute proof of) the truth of the conclusion.
 While the conclusion of a sound deductive argument is supposed to be certain, the conclusion of a cogent inductive argument is supposed to be probable, based upon the evidence given.
-An example of an inductive argument is:
+Here’s a classic example of an inductive argument:

 Whilst an inductive argument based on strong evidence can be cogent, there is some dispute amongst philosophers as to the reliability of induction as a scientific method.
 For example, by the problem of induction, no number of confirming observations can verify a universal generalization, such as ‘All swans are white’, yet it is logically possible to falsify it by observing a single black swan.